-South Dakota Code of Professional Ethics for Teachers - Read:

-Obligations to students, Obligations to the public and Obligations to the profession.
+South Dakota Code of Professional Ethics for Teachers - "Professional Practices", then scroll down to the Code of Ethics for Teachers.
+Read: Obligations to students, Obligations to the public and Obligations to the profession.

 COURSE EVALUATION:

 Grades will be based on a percentage of the total points possible.
 See course requirements below for point distribution.